Is Classical Conversations Right or Wrong For Your Family?

 Even though Classical Conversations isn’t nearly as expensive as sending your kids to private school (for what is, in some ways, a similar type of education), it’s not cheap.
 Costs differ depending on your local community, but it can definitely add up if you have multiple kids.

 As I mentioned, tutoring is one way to offset this cost, though it is a large time and energy investment, and only a few tutors are needed in each community.
 The cost of Classical Conversations also goes up as students enter different levels.
 For example, my daughter is in the Foundations program (the Grammar stage) and that’s the least expensive level.
 If we stick with CC, I can expect costs to rise in the future.
-If we want to afford this, I may need to tutor more than one level of CC.
-Tutoring requires a lot of prep time, which isn’t an option for everyone.
+If we want to afford this, it will be a financial sacrifice.
+Tutoring requires a lot of prep time, which isn’t an option for everyone, and it won’t cover costs for multiple children.
 Meanwhile, paying the tuition outright also isn’t doable for everyone.

 If you’re invested in the Classical method, you’ll theoretically want to go the whole way through, since that’s how you see educational payoff with this method.
 Over time, that could be a lot of money.
 It is worth checking into your local community’s cost to see how much this is in your area, and evaluating if it’s something you can afford.